 I hold a B.A. in Liberal Arts (Religious Studies major, English and Music minors; summa cum laude) from Notre Dame of Maryland University, a Master of Social Work from the University of Maryland, and a certificate in adult psychotherapy from the Baltimore Psychotherapy Institute.
 (My approach to psychotherapy is influenced by Lacanian analysis.)
 I am also privileged to study at the Ecumenical Institute of Theology of St. Mary’s Seminary & University.

-For more on my religious background, see “The Making of a Quaker Atheist” in Issue # 1 of Quaker Theology.
-My more recent Quaker Theology publications are “The Psychology of Salvation: Recovering, Reframing, and Reclaiming the Early Quaker Experience”, “The Darkness of Mother Teresa”, and a review of the book Following Jesus.
+Essays published in the journal Quaker Theology include “The Making of a Quaker Atheist” (1999), “The Psychology of Salvation: Recovering, Reframing, and Reclaiming the Early Quaker Experience” (2008), “The Darkness of Mother Teresa” (2011), and a review of the book Following Jesus (2014).
 I maintain the Quaker Electronic Archive, where, in addition to a variety of other resources, some of my other writings are available.